Frequently Asked Questions

 What are the requirements for becoming a resident?

 The Council on Postsecondary Education provides the regulation which governs the determination of residency status for admission and tuition purposes in the public colleges and universities in the state of Kentucky.
 All persons seeking a change in residency status should read this regulation.
 The regulation is available on this web site, in each of the Offices of Admission, in the lobby of the Houchens Building, and in the Registrar's Office.

 How is a residency determination made?

 The determination of residency status is made by the institution during the admissions process, and the determination is based on information available in the admissions records.
 If the student disagrees with the initial determination, and the issues cannot be resolved directly with the Offices of Admission, a review of the determination of residency status may be requested.
-The request for review is made by submitting a completed, signed, and notarized affidavit and all supporting documentation to the Office of Enrollment Management within thirty (30)calendar days from the first day of class for the semester (Spring-Summer-Fall) you wish to appeal.
+The request for review is made by submitting a completed, signed, and notarized affidavit and all supporting documentation to the Registrar's Office within thirty (30)calendar days from the first day of class for the semester (Spring-Summer-Fall) you wish to appeal.

 How long do I have to live in Kentucky to become a resident for tuition purposes?

 Although certain presumptions about residency refer to a period of twelve (12) months, there is no specific time limit for establishing residency and domicile for a tuition and admission purpose.
 The student is responsible for providing convincing evidence that residency and domicile have been established pursuant to Section 10 of 13 KAR 2:045.
 All information submitted will be reviewed in terms of compliance with the residency regulation, and a written decision will be issued to the student.

 I’ve been enrolled as a student for at least one year.
 Will that affect my residency status in any way?